Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/processing/pair_classifier_datasets/README.md

     | Canberia      | Canberra     |
     | Wnkehuist     | Wakehurst    |

-* In `ocrdataset/create_dataset.ipynb`, we create a dataset that has similar characteristics to Santos2018 and WikiGaz: for each human-corrected token, we consider all its observed OCR'd variations in the dataset as positive pairings.
+In this notebook, for each human-corrected token, we consider all its observed OCR'd variations in the dataset as positive pairings.
 We then capture the most observed OCR transformations in the dataset, and artificially build negative pairs by introducing weighted random transformations for characters in the human-corrected string.
-We build as many negative pairs as positive pairs exist for a human-corrected string. **Output:** `ocr_posneg.tsv`, a dataset of 173,116 token pairs, the first column corresponding to the correct spelling, the second column to the OCR variation, and the third column the whether the matching is true or not.
+We build as many negative pairs as positive pairs exist for a human-corrected string. **Output:** `ocr_posneg.tsv`, a dataset of positive and negative token pairs, the first column corresponding to the correct spelling, the second column to the OCR variation, and the third column the whether the matching is true or not.
 See some examples in table \ref{tab:ocrdataset}).

     | Correct spelling | OCR spelling     | Matching         |
     | ---------------- | ---------------- | ---------------- |